SachinPrasanth777/Zircon-Dash/README.md

 # RetailSense
-Welcome to the RetailSense repository!
+🙏Welcome to the RetailSense repository!
 This is a software built using the leveraging camera technology for enhanced in-store retail analytics.

 # React + Vite
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.